Skip to main content

 Charging from solar panels?
 The <a href="/solar/solar-battery-charge-time-calculator">solar battery charge time calculator</a> accounts for variable panel output throughout the day.

 The calculator above gives you the bulk-phase estimate — the fastest, simplest part of the charge.
 For planning purposes, add 15-30% to the result for lead-acid batteries to account for the absorption phase, or 5-10% for LiFePO4.
 If you are charging overnight, that extra time rarely matters.
 If you are charging between uses during the day, it is the difference between a full battery and a 90% battery.
+Our depth of discharge guide explains why the DoD you start charging from affects both charge time and long-term battery health.

 Last updated: